matro7sh/documentation/docs/installation.md

 To start the install, you can just run `make initialize`.

+If you are using the default setup, you will need to accept the generated SSL certificates for the API, before logging in.
+Go to `https://api.smersh.lan` and accept the SSL certificates, then do the same for the [web client](https://smersh.lan).

 If everything is working properly, you can go to [http://smersh.lan](http://smersh.lan) and use `jenaye:jenaye` to log in.
 Other credentials are there by default, such as `admin:admin`, `pentester:pentester`, `manager:manager`, and `client:client`.